pingwinator/SemanticColors/README.md

 # SemanticColors
 Are you working on dark mode for ios?
 This year Apple prepared nice dynamic system colors, but this api available only for ios13+.
-This is a port, that you could with older ios.
+This is a port which you could use on older versions of iOS.
 Interested? just try our demo project

 [![CI Status](https://img.shields.io/travis/pingwinatoe/SemanticColors.svg?style=flat)](https://travis-ci.org/pingwinator/SemanticColors)
 [![Version](https://img.shields.io/cocoapods/v/SemanticColors.svg?style=flat)](https://cocoapods.org/pods/SemanticColors)